delveccj/CSC395_Fall24/Assignment1/assignment1.md

 ## Section 3: Cloning the Project

 From the terminal, clone the project.
-You should clone using SSH.
+You should clone using HTTPS.
 Like so
 ```
 git clone git@github.com:yourusername/yourrepository.git
 ```